- Good morning. Today I will apparently be earning my masters degree in hearing people talk about stuff they have no right to spout off about. #

 Which brings me to my titular question: do DC Comics Collections matter?
-Yes, there are the Watchmens and the Killing Jokes, the indisputable classics of the comics medium that will move units regardless of if their stories still count for anything.
+Yes, there are the Watchmen and the Killing Joke, the indisputable evergreen classics of the comics medium that will move units regardless of if their stories still count for anything.

 But what about DC Archives, their premium hardcover reprints of Golden and Silver Age comics?
 What about Wonder Woman #205?
 Action Comics #527?
 The 70s Green Arrow / Green Lantern series?

 None of it counts in continuity, so does it matter anymore?
 These classic stories have little to nothing to do with the current state of my favorite heroine.
 They aren’t all prohibitive classics.
 So, is there any point in reprinting them?

 (Marvel doesn’t have this problem.
 Aside from some isolated soft reboots of certain characters, everything still counts, all the way back to the 40s.
 Every issue of X-Men is acknowledged and in continuity.)

 I want to know what you think.
 Do older stories still have a place post-reboot?
 If you loved JJ Abrams’s Star Trek did you immediately jump back to rewatch the original series?